flipp-oss/deimos/README.md

 end

 # You can also pass a topic name instead of the consumer class as long
-# as the topic is configured in your phobos.yml configuration:
+# as the topic is configured in your Deimos configuration:
 test_consume_message('my-topic-name',
                     { 'some-payload' => 'some-value' }) do |payload, metadata|
       # do some expectation handling here